SamyPesse/codemirror-widgets/README.md

 ##### `menu`

-Bind a menu with multiple actions to your widgets:
+Bind a menu with multiple actions to your widgets.
+The menu will show up on click (like on Gmail).

 ```js
 var widgetLink = widgets.createType({